Guardian sport and PA Media

 In a statement, WST said: “Our table-fitting team has been consistent for some time and works to the highest standards.
 The weather in the area has seen unprecedented rainfall over the last couple of days which can negatively influence the conditions.
 We have raised the issue of an open door with the venue.”

-Elswhere, Judd Trump recorded his 999th career century during a 4-1 win over Robert Milkins.
+Elsewhere, Judd Trump recorded his 999th career century during a 4-1 win over Robert Milkins.
 Trump’s break of 104 in the opening frame leaves him one ton away from joining Ronnie O’Sullivan and John Higgins as the only players to have reached the milestone.

 The world No 1 had a chance to make the thousand mark in style in the fifth and final frame of the match.
 Trump looked on course to make a maximum break, but missed the 11th black on a break of 81.
-Higgins, who only accomplished the feat himself at last week’s English Open, eased past fellow Scot Ross Muir 4-1.
+Higgins, who only accomplished the feat himself at last week’s English Open, eased past his fellow Scot Ross Muir 4-1.

 The defending British Open champion, Mark Williams, suffered a shock 4-1 defeat to Malaysia’s Rory Thor, while Ding Junhui and Ali Carter both fell in deciders to Hill and Hungary’s Bulcsu Revesz respectively.

-There were no such problems for the world champion Kyren Wilson, who scorched to a 4-0 win over Julien Leclercq.
+There were no such problems for the world champion, Kyren Wilson, who scorched to a 4-0 win over Julien Leclercq.
 Ronnie O’Sullivan withdrew from his scheduled first-round match against Thailand’s Manasawin Phetmalaikul on Monday morning.

 Leave a Comment